 “On the flip-side, if you’re building a medical office and you have to pay an extra $200,000 or $300,000, you might decide not to build it,” Fraser said.
 “We’ve had one doctor walk away from a contract, for an office he was going to build (in Mount Pleasant).”

-The town of Mount Pleasant has been requiring impact fees since 1988, and the town has tripled in population size since then to become the fourth largest city in South Carolina.
-The affluent town has used the revenue to pay for new roads and improvements and the impact fees have “helped us get a lot done,” said assistant town administrator Christiane Farrell.
+The town of Mount Pleasant has been requiring impact fees since 1988.
+The town has tripled in population size since and is now the fourth largest city in South Carolina.
+The affluent town has used the revenue to pay for new roads and improvements.
+The impact fees have “helped us get a lot done,” said assistant town administrator Christiane Farrell.
 The town has recently elected a new mayor, former Mount Pleasant Councilman Will Haynie, who supports raising impact fees.

 Mount Pleasant’s impact fees do not only include new construction, but also any new business that is established in an existing building that could generate more traffic than the previous business.
 “The higher the traffic generator it is, the higher the cost will be,” said Farrell.
 “A gas station is going to be really expensive because they are a big traffic generator.”